Andrew0000/Universal-Cache/README.md

 # Universal Cache (Kotlin / Coroutines / Flow)

-### Goal: Organise cache and a request sharing with Kotlin in a simple way.
+### Goal: Make cache and a request sharing with Kotlin in a simple way.

 Some functions:
 ✔️ Share ongoing request(s) by parameters as key.